microbiome/course_2021_radboud/README.md

 You can run the workflow by cloning the repository or you can apply it to your own data, e.g., by copy-pasting and tuning the code to fit to your data.

-Material in html format can be found from [here](https://microbiome.github.io/course_2021_radboud/).
+Material in a html format can be found from [here](https://microbiome.github.io/course_2021_radboud/).

-Repository that includes, e.g., Rmd files can be found from [here](https://github.com/microbiome/course_2021_radboud).
+Repository can be found from [here](https://github.com/microbiome/course_2021_radboud).
+- Rmd files includes runnable code

-All files can be rendered at one go by running the file main.R
+- All files can be rendered at one go by running the file main.R

 ## Further resources